Your browser version is outdated. We recommend that you update your browser to the latest version.

 Commissioned by Community Arts & Heritage Fund.
 Produced by Lions Club Quilters VictoriaCommissioned by Community Arts & Heritage Fund.
 Produced by Lions Club Quilters Victoria

-Eucy Museum - Open
+Eucy Museum - Bringing the Traction Engine Home!

 Drop in to say Gidday to Nicole and see her new range of EucyBlue products.
 After such an extended closure, it will be great to have the museum open for visitors, tours and a great coffee.